-Filed herewith.
+- Filed herewith.

-+ Indicates a management contract or compensatory plan.
+- + Indicates a management contract or compensatory plan.

+- # To be filed by amendment.

 (b) Financial Statement Schedules.

 Schedules not listed above have been omitted because the information required to be set forth therein is not applicable or is shown in the financial statements or notes thereto.